-4 Maintain Adequate Funding of Pension Liabilities
+3 Maintain Adequate Funding of Pension Liabilities

 The financial statements report the share of the Local Government Pension Scheme deficit on the Group's balance sheet in line with the requirements of FRS 102.
-In 2020-21 the deficit reduced to £21.6m, following the sharp increase in 2019-20 from £10.5m to £26.4m due to the impact of
+In 2021-22 the deficit reduced to £2.567m, following a sharp increase in 2019-20 from £10.5m to £26.4m due to the impact of:

-- Revaluation of the scheme in 2019; - Changes to actuarial assumptions;
+- Revaluation of the scheme in 2019;

+- Changes to actuarial assumptions;

-- Impact of judgement leading to amendment of the scheme to equalise pension benefits from men and women in relation to minimum pension benefits, "GMP"; - Impact of McCloud judgement which confirmed that schemes will need to amended to remove age discrimination in relation to reforms in 2014/2015 that introduced protections for older members; and - Impact of Covid-19 on market values.
+- Impact of judgement leading to amendment of the scheme to equalise pension benefits from men and women in relation to minimum pension benefits, "GMP";

+- Impact of McCloud judgement which confirmed that schemes will need to amended to remove age discrimination in relation to reforms in 2014-2015 that introduced protections for older members; and

+- Impact of Covid-19 on market values.

-5 Failure to Maintain the Financial Viability of the Group
+4 Failure to Maintain the Financial Viability of the Group